bueda/ops/README.md

 ##### Two deploy directories, version selected with git

-This method is similar to the single deploy directory approach in that it uses git to update to the latest verion, but it keeps two directories - an `a` and a `b` (the names are arbitrary) and uses symlinks to bounce back and forth between them on alternate deploys.
+This method is similar to the single deploy directory approach in that it uses git to update to the latest version, but it keeps two directories - an `a` and a `b` (the names are arbitrary) and uses symlinks to bounce back and forth between them on alternate deploys.
 This method doesn't require the use of `git reset --hard` and gives you a bit of a buffer between the currently deployed version